 Patato Valdes "The Legend Of Cuban Percussion" (Six Degrees, 2000)

 Awesome jatin-jazz/salsa percussion album!!
-Valdes was a stylistic pioneer who became one of the grand old men of latin percussion -- these 1996 sessions capture in in top form, playing some solid, firmly funky grooves, and occasionally dipping into more jazz-oriented material, with some fat-toned piano riffs from a variety of players, including Ivan "Melon" Gonzales and Rebeca Mauleon-Santana, as well as album producer Greg Landau.
+Valdes was a stylistic pioneer who became one of the grand old men of latin percussion -- these 1996 sessions capture Valdes in top form, playing some solid, firmly funky grooves, and occasionally dipping into more jazz-oriented material, with some fat-toned piano riffs from a variety of players, including Ivan "Melon" Gonzales and Rebeca Mauleon-Santana, as well as album producer Greg Landau.
 Valdes persistently explores the connections between African and Cuban music, including in some unexpected directions, such as the album's closing track, "Kora-Son," which features kora harp by Abdou M'Doup and vocals from Samba Mapalanga, with shout-outs to various African countries.
 All in all, this is first rate material...
 HIGHLY recommended!
 (PS - revisited this album many years later and it still stands up.
 Nice stuff!)

 Armando Valdespi "En Nueva York: 1935, v.1" (Tumbao)